FarmBot-Docs/farmbot-software/v15/app/farm-designer.md

 The **PLANTS** toggle displays or hides plant icons and their current size shadow.
 Within the plants submenu:

 - **PLANT ANIMATIONS** enables or disables plant animations in the garden map.
 This may be useful to turn off when using the app on a lower powered device such as a smartphone or chromebook, or if experiencing performance issues.
-- **CONFIRM PLANT DELTION** shows a confirmation dialog when deleting a plant.
+- **CONFIRM PLANT DELETION** shows a confirmation dialog when deleting a plant.

 ## Points